An Introduction to Safe Design

 What is Safe Design?

-Why should I implement Safe Design processes?
+Why should I implement safety into my design processes?

-Besides the opportunity to minimise delays, reduce the risk of injury to users, and improve client satisfaction, Safe Design is a legal requirement under the WHS Act.
+Besides the opportunity to minimise delays, reduce the risk of injury or death to users, and improve client satisfaction, Safe Design is a legal requirement under the WHS Act.
 Section 22 of the Act requires designers to ensure, so far as is reasonably practicable, that a structure is designed to be without risks to the health and safety of persons who construct the structure, use the structure as a workplace, or carry out any reasonable foreseeable activity.

 Who is considered a designer under the Act?

 A designer is anyone whose work involves preparing sketches, plans or drawings for a structure, including anyone who makes variations to a plan or otherwise changes a structure.
+This could be the designer, the constructor, or even the client in some instances.

-Obvious examples include architects, building designers, engineers, building surveyors, interior designers, landscape architects, town planners, and specialist designers, such as those who design ventilation, electrical systems, or drainage.
+Other examples include architects, building designers, engineers, building surveyors, interior designers, landscape architects, town planners, and specialist designers, such as those who design ventilation, electrical systems, or drainage.

 What is the scope of the Safe Design risk assessment?